eberban/eberban/books/tour/src/compounds.md

 # Compounds [C]

-Providing a root for every concept is impossible but also very impractical.
+Providing a root for every concept would be extremely impractical.
 Complex concepts are often based on multiple more basic concepts, and compounds are used for this purpose.